 Details are very important for all kinds of projects.
 Especially at a large scale, seemingly small problems can spiral out of control due to negligence of minute details.

-If a billion requests per day is your target to scale, every minuscule problem is amplified!
-You need to perform activities like memory usage analysis, track network bandwidth usage, single step your code, strict code reviews,etc.
+If a billion requests per day are your target to scale, every minuscule problem is amplified!
+You need to perform activities like memory usage analysis, track network bandwidth usage, single-step your code, strict code reviews, etc.

 - A small memory leak of an insignificant resource per request could bring down a production server in less than a few hours, even if it might go undetected in your test labs.

 - Small optimizations lead to eliminating a small query per request, which can mean billions of cycles of your DB CPU saved, multi MBs of bandwidth saved; which automatically means freeing up more capacity to handle more requests.

 The impact of such (seemingly) small inefficiencies is only visible in production.